Portfolio Discussions: Fed rate hikes

 Mind the gap between the Fed and the market

-- The Fed released details of how they plan to normalize the balance sheet, which could begin later this year.
+- The Fed released details of how they plan to normalize the balance sheet, which began in October.
 They will allow $6bn in Treasuries and $4bn in MBS to mature each month, using this in conjunction with rate hikes to determine policy going forward.

 Stocks have generally tolerated rate hikes in the past